sdondley/ClimateChangeChat/setting_up_lsp_nvim-lspconfig_and_perl_in_neovim.md

                         * should spell things out
             * The ones that seem to work are the better ones
 * you need to configure neovim to use the language server you installed
-    * we will cover the settings need to connect to the perl language servers in a bit
+    * we will cover the settings needed to connect to the perl language servers in a bit
     * this is where the nvim-lspconfig plugin comes in
         * written in a language called "lua"
             * why lua?